-A new partner has been involved in fields4ever initiative, the Universidad Politécnica de Cartagena with the project "Intercropping in horticulture to increase soil productivity and ecosystem services" will take action to recover our soil health thank you to fields4ever initiative.
+A new partner has been involved in Fields4Ever Initiative, the Universidad Politécnica de Cartagena with the project "Intercropping in horticulture to increase soil productivity and ecosystem services" will take action to recover our soil health.

 Samples required and project